NedHermann/trading_projects/src/portfolio_optimization/README.md

 ```

 ### Building Portfolio
 In the video, they changed the code a few times to adjust for a long and short/long portfolios.
-This recreation will only have the long portfolio.
+This recreation will only have the *long portfolio*.
 I am not familiar with the PortfolioAnalytics functions so from here-on, I did a lot of copying from the video.
 Jordan does a good job in the video explaining the meaning of each function and how it ties together with optimizing a portfolio.

 ```